 Under Cliff Trail is a 6.1 mile loop trail located near Philipstown, New York that features a river and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible from April until October.
+The trail is primarily used for hiking and trail running and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash